epasveer/seer/src/resources/help/ThreadProcessInfoBrowser.md

 Clicking on a Thread Id will cause Seer to make that Thread Id the active thread.
 This will in turn cause the Stack Info Browser to refer to that Thread Id.

 ### Ids
-Ids is a simplified list ofThread Ids, with no other information.
+Ids is a simplified list of Thread Ids, with no other information.
 Clicking on a Thread Id will cause Seer to make that Thread Id the active thread.
 This will in turn cause the Stack Info Browser to refer to that Thread Id.

 ### Groups
 Groups is a list of Thread Groups.
 Basically, inferior processes.
 Most programs are just one inferior, even if they use threads.
 Program's that use fork and exec will have multiple inferiors.